quic/lid/README.md

 usage: python -m license_identifier.license_identifier -L 'my_license_dir/license_dir' -P 'my_pickle_file.pickle'

 For advanced user, there are three modes of running the tool:
-1. Use the pickled libary file.
+1. Use the pickled library file.
 By default, if the -P or -L are not set, it will use default pickled file.
 If the user wants to specify the pickled file, please use -P option.

-2. Use licesne directory without building a pickled file.
+2. Use license directory without building a pickled file.
 Please use -L to specify the location of the license file directory.

 3. Build a pickled file from the specified license directory.